Tom-Tee/My-Portfolio-Page/README.md

 ## Setup

-If you would like to look at the code then clone the GitHub repository and change directory into `lumina`:
+If you would like to look at the code then clone the GitHub repository and change directory into `the-real-portfolio`:
 ```
 gh repo clone Tom-Tee/the-real-portfolio
 ```